Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 By adding 1¤ to the cost of the item the severity of the reestablishment consequence can be reduced to mild.
 By adding 2¤ to the cost, it can be removed entirely.

-Some upgrades are {Non-invasive} by their nature and these upgrades reduce the default reestablishment to mild.
+Some upgrades are :aspect[Non-Invasive] by their nature and these upgrades reduce the default reestablishment to mild.

-Many upgrades are {Invasive} or {Difficult to Adjust to} and for these the reestablishment severity is increased by 1 each.
-These aspects are applied last so even if you have payed 2¤ extra to eliminate a reestablishment consequence an {Invasive} upgrade will still result in a mild one.
-If an upgrade is both {Invasive} and {Difficult to Adjust to} you will have to pay 1¤ just to avoid taking an extreme consequence.
+Many upgrades are :aspect[Invasive] or :aspect[Difficult to Adjust to] and for these the reestablishment severity is increased by 1 each.
+These aspects are applied last so even if you have payed 2¤ extra to eliminate a reestablishment consequence an :aspect[Invasive] upgrade will still result in a mild one.
+If an upgrade is both :aspect[Invasive] and :aspect[Difficult to Adjust to] you will have to pay 1¤ just to avoid taking an extreme consequence.

 #### Neural Implants